Join communities across the watershed in celebrating Chesapeake Bay Awareness Week

 This year’s theme highlights the many creeks, rivers and streams that thread through the Chesapeake Bay region.
 These tributaries send fresh water into the Bay, offer vital habitat to aquatic plants and animals and provide people with public access points where they can fish, boat and swim.
 Various agencies and organizations throughout the watershed will celebrate the Bay’s major tributaries, including the Potomac, James, Rappahannock, York, Patuxent and Susquehanna rivers, as well as the rivers of the Bay’s Eastern and Western shores, throughout the week.

 Valued for its commercial and recreational value, the Chesapeake Bay is the nation’s largest estuary, whose 64,000 square mile watershed includes Delaware, the District of Columbia, Maryland, Pennsylvania, New York, Virginia and West Virginia.

-Follow #AllHands and #OneChesapeake on social media during June 1-9 for facts, events and fun happening around the Chesapeake Bay watershed.
+Follow #OneChesapeake on social media during June 6-14 as we celebrate the rivers of the Chesapeake Bay watershed.

 - Dana Aunkst, Director, Chesapeake Bay Program, Environmental Protection Agency

 "Throughout these last couple of months, those of us that live, work and play in the Chesapeake Bay region have visited the woods, rivers and trails of our backyard now more than ever.
 One of the many things the COVID-19 pandemic has taught us is that we depend on the lands and waters of this region to help us find peace, hope and to spark curiosity and learning.
 This Chesapeake Bay Awareness Week, we urge you to take action for the lands and waters you love by learning how to take actions that can make a difference for cleaner water."

 - Kate Fritz, Executive Director, Alliance for the Chesapeake Bay